compoundingeffects/thebigpictureschool/physics.md

 ## 2. Main Forces

-Four main forces control how pieces of things interact:
+Four main forces control how pieces of things (particles) interact with each other:

 1. **Gravity:** Pulls things together.
 2. **Electromagnetism:** Pushes or pulls electric pieces of things.